nashville-software-school/bangazon-inc/book-1-orientation/chapters/INHERITANCE_INTRO.md

 }
 ```

+When evaluating a system for opportunities to implement _inheritance_, we look for classes that have identical properties or methods.
+This is because inheritance lets us share code between classes by creating a _base class_ that other classes can inherit from.

+Do you see any properties and/or methods that each of the above vehicle classes have?

 That's right.
 They all share `MainColor` and `MaximumOccupancy`.

 As you add more vehicle types to your system, it would get very tedious to keep defining those properties in each of those classes.
-It would also increase the possibililty of bugs being introduced.
+It would also increase the possibility of bugs being introduced.
 If your team decided to change the `MainColor` property to renamed to `BaseColor`, all of the classes would need to be changed.
 Since human beings are highly prone to error, a class could be missed during refactoring.

 To avoid these kinds of problems, you are going to create a more general type in your system and then have all vehicles inherit from it.